golemfactory/tutorialapp/tutorial.md

     loop.run_until_complete(main())
 ```

-The actual logic for `RequestorHandler` and `ProviderHandler` will be defined elsewhere.
-These classes are here to satisfy the implementation of the interfaces.
-This way app implementation is isolated from the bootstrapping code.
+The actual logic for `RequestorHandler` and `ProviderHandler` will be defined elsewhere as these classes are here to satisfy the implementation of the interfaces.
+By writing our code this way, we isolate the implementation from the bootstrapping code.

 The `RequestorHandler` is derived from the Task API's `RequestorAppHandler` and defined as follows: